IPS-Eye-White

 To our way of thinking, a prophecy is made and then fulfilled.
 However, Hebrew prophecy was often a pattern that repeated itself more than once.
 In other words, although there is one ultimate fulfillment, there often was one or more 'smaller' fulfillment along the way, each of which was a 'type' of the ultimate fulfillment.
 See Typology

 Following this pattern, Daniel was seeing events that would not occur for some 400 years (Daniel was probably born around 620 B.C.
 Antiochus IV ruled from 175 B.C until his death in 164 B.C.
-Again refer to Footnote I) In the angel Gabriel's words,
+Footnote I) In the angel Gabriel's words,

 (19) "Behold, I am going to let you know what will occur at the final period of the indignation, for it pertains to the appointed time of the end.
 (20) "The ram which you saw with the two horns represents the kings of Media and Persia.
 (21) "The shaggy goat represents the kingdom of Greece, and the large horn that is between his eyes is the first king.
 (22) "The broken horn and the four horns that arose in its place represent four kingdoms which will arise from his nation, although not with his power.